 The contrast is good on this instrument.
 I can see “star clouds in every constellation”.
 However, I use them for about one-third of my comet hunting.
 For most of my searching, I use my 10-inch, F/3.8 reflector telescope at 32 power.
 The field of view has been stopped down to 1.6-degree square.
 With it, I have discovered two comets.

-Time goes by very quickly, as I’m quite busy “working” the morning eastern sky.
+Time goes by very quickly, as I’m quite busy “working” in the morning eastern sky.
 The Milky Way looked fine during the early part of my sweeping, with several star clusters and nebula catching my attention.
 My eventual downward motion freed me of the Milky Way and into the rather “bare” sky with few stars.
-Here I picked up a little more speed and by 3:45 AM I swept up the Great Andromeda Galaxy, M 31.
+Here I picked up a little more speed, and by 3:45 AM, I swept up the Great Andromeda Galaxy, M 31.

 Worldwide, perhaps no more than a dozen comet hunters are sweeping the sky this morning.
 Because of the time and discipline needed, few amateur astronomers take up this hobby.
 I began on Jan.
-1, 1975 with the idea of trying to find a comet.
-Besides, having done ten years of observing the moon, planets, asteroids, galaxies and clusters, and then photographing them, I wanted a program that would challenge me and encourage me to look through the telescope.
-Monitoring variable stars, chasing asteroids or hunting comets would all fulfill these requirements.
-Noticing that few Americans hunted comets, but that lots of second-hand advice were written on the subject, I decided to hunt comets and see for myself what it was all about.
+1, 1975, with the idea of trying to find a comet.
+Besides having done ten years of observing the moon, planets, asteroids, galaxies, and clusters and then photographing them, I wanted a program that would challenge me and encourage me to look through the telescope.
+Monitoring variable stars, chasing asteroids, or hunting comets would all fulfill these requirements.
+Noticing that few Americans hunted comets but that lots of second-hand advice was written on the subject, I decided to hunt comets and see for myself what it was all about.
 Besides, I had read that it took only about 300 hours of searching to find a comet.
 I felt I could benefit from 300 hours of looking through a telescope even if I didn’t find a comet.

 After 1700 hours of searching, I discovered my first comet.
-Comet Machholz, 1978L, was found on the morning of September 12, 1975, from Loma Prieta.
-Seven years and 1742 hours later I found my second comet (Comet Machholz, 1985e).
-This find was from the Riverside Telescope Makers Conference, near Big Bear, California.
+Comet Machholz, 1978L, was found on the morning of September 12, 1975, in Loma Prieta.
+Seven years and 1742 hours later, I found my second comet (Comet Machholz, 1985e).
+This find was from the Riverside Telescope Makers Conference near Big Bear, California.

 Halfway through my next sweep, something near the top of the field caught my attention.
 I stopped sweeping and examined it.
 It looked like a small fuzzy object, but perhaps it was a small group of stars.

 I placed it in the center of the field of view.
 It looked like a diffuse object, round, just within the limits of visibility.
 It was 3:52 AM.
-The radio was playing the song “Against All Odds” by Phil Collins.
+The radio played the song “Against All Odds” by Phil Collins.

-I drew a map of the region, placing an “X” at the comet’s location.
+I drew a region map, placing an “X” at the comet’s location.
 I then resumed cornet hunting.
-At 4:17 1 returned to the object’s location and compared it with my map.
+At 4:17, I returned to the object’s location and compared it with my map.
 It appeared to be moving, but I couldn’t really be sure.
 I again resumed sweeping.
-At 4:39 the sky was beginning to brighten as dawn was approaching.
+At 4:39, the sky was beginning to brighten as dawn was approaching.
 I refound the object and was very pleased to detect motion.
-It was a comet!
+It was a Comet!

 The workday went by quickly.
-I assembled fiber optic connectors for medical lasers and this was a good workday.
-Upon arriving home I phoned a few amateur astronomers and Lowell and Lick Observatories, asking them to confirm the object to be a comet.
+I assembled fiber optic connectors for medical lasers, which was a good workday.
+Upon arriving home, I phoned a few amateur astronomers and Lowell and Lick Observatories, asking them to confirm the object to be a comet.

-The next morning found my friend Rich Page, Laura and me on Loma Prieta.
-Shortly after 3:00 AM I turned my binoculars to the area and searched for the comet.
+The next morning found my friend Rich Page, Laura, and me on Loma Prieta.
+Shortly after 3:00 AM, I turned my binoculars to the area and searched for the comet.
 After a few minutes, I found it, 1.5 degrees northwest of its previous day’s position.
-Again it appeared round, but in Rich’s 14” telescope we could detect a short tail on it.
-When I arrived home and phoned the Smithsonian Observatory, word was just coming in from Charles Morris that he and Alan Hale of Southern California had confirmed the existence and location of the comet.
-It was them named “Comet Machholz”, also known as comet 1986e.
+Again it appeared round, but in Rich’s 14” telescope, we could detect a short tail on it.
+When I arrived home and phoned the Smithsonian Observatory, the word was just coming in from Charles Morris that he and Alan Hale of Southern California had confirmed the existence and location of the comet.
+It was then named “Comet Machholz,” also known as comet 1986e.

 When a comet is first discovered, the type of orbit assigned to it is a parabolic curve, meaning that it will return only in a very long time.
 My first comet turned out to have a hyperbola orbit, meaning that it would never return.
 My second comet appeared to have a parabola orbit, but it disintegrated when it got too close to the sun and was never seen again.

-For several weeks following discovery the comet dimmed as it was rapidly moving away from the sun.
+For several weeks following its discovery, the comet dimmed as it rapidly moved away from the sun.
 At times it seemed to change appearance in a matter of a few minutes.
-I was able to observe it for a month, and then it got too faint for me to see.
+I observed it for a month, and then it got too faint for me to see.